MexrlDev/Xbox360/README.md

 This repository serves as a centralized archive for Xbox 360 related information that I’ve collected through research, experimentation, and exploration.
 Instead of letting useful files, notes, and discoveries get lost over time, they’re organized here for preservation and for others to learn from.

 The goal is to make useful Xbox 360 resources easier to find, reference, and contribute to.
+# Note

+The Aurora Folder has the payloads for Aurora, src, etc.

 # Contents